 In general, Solvency II valuation requires a market consistent approach to the valuation of assets and liabilities.
 The default reference framework for valuing assets and liabilities is IFRS as endorsed by the European Union ('IFRS-EU').
-As of this reporting period, the IFRS balance sheet is based on IFRS 9 and IFRS 17; the comparative IFRS- figures 2022 have been adjusted accordingly

-Reference is made to the 2023 Annual Report of NN Schade for more detailed information on the IFRS balance sheet and to Note 1 'Accounting policies' for more details on the adoption of IFRS 9 and IFRS 17.
+Reference is made to the 2024 Annual Report of NN Schade for more detailed information on the IFRS balance sheet.

-During 2023, best estimate assumptions were reviewed and updated where necessary.
-Assumption changes reflect movements in the financial markets, and recalibration of non-market assumptions.
+During 2024 best estimate assumptions were reviewed and updated where necessary.
+Assumption changes reflect movements in the financial markets and recalibration of non-market assumptions.

-No significant changes were made to the recognition and valuation bases nor on estimations of the other liabilities during the reporting period.
+Both for IFRS as well as Solvency II purposes, no significant changes were made to the recognition and valuation bases nor on estimations of the other liabilities during the reporting period.